apawsey/docs/overview.md

 ### URS

- - An Organization Member should be able to integrate with their Google Analytics account to capture basic event page traffic statistics
+ - An `Organization Admin` and `Organization User` should be able to integrate with their Google Analytics account to capture basic event page traffic statistics

 ## Marketing

 ### URS

- - An Organization Member should be able to integrate with their Mailchimp email list where customer information will be sent to
+ - An `Organization Admin` and `Organization User` should be able to integrate with their Mailchimp email list where customer information will be sent to
- - An Organization Member should be able to integrate with their SendGrid email list where customer information will be sent to
+ - An `Organization Admin` and `Organization User` should be able to integrate with their SendGrid email list where customer information will be sent to
- - An Organization Member should be able to list events on their website hosted outside of the platform
+ - An Organization should be able to list events on their website hosted outside of the platform